front-commerce/developers.front-commerce.com/source/docs/prismic/integration-fields.md

 curl --user 'a-secret-defined-in-webhook-configuration:' http://localhost:4000/prismic/integration/Product?page=2
 ```

-You must see a paginated JSON description of your data matching [Prismic's Custom API Format](https://prismic.io/docs/core-concepts/integration-fields-setup#pull-data-into-prismic-from-a-custom-api). **If this is not happening, you might have an error in the registration.**
+You must see a paginated JSON description of your data matching [Prismic's Custom API Format](https://prismic.io/docs/core-concepts/integration-fields-setup#pull-data-into-prismic-from-a-custom-api). **If this is not happening, you might have an error in the registration.** Enable the `DEBUG=front-commerce:prismic` flag to gain a better understanding of the error.

 ## Configure Integration fields in Prismic